stefanghenescu/Project-GwentStone-Lite/README.md

 3. ### The _actionhandle_ package:
 This package manages game actions and error handling.
 It includes:
-- **`Action`**: Responsible for handling specific actions performed by players during the game (e.g., card attacks, spells).
+- **`Action`**: Responsible for handling specific actions performed by players during the game (e.g., card attacks, abilities).

-- **`ErrorHandle`**: Ensures rules and constraints are respected during gameplay.
+- **`ErrorHandle`**: Ensures rules are respected during the game.
 For instance, it validates actions such as placing cards on the table or attacking.

-- **`JsonOutput`**: A utility class for formatting game commands and results into JSON format for input/output operations.
+- **`JsonOutput`**: A utility class for formatting game commands and results into JSON format.

 4. ### The _main_ package contains the following classes:
    The main entry point for the application.
 It includes: